 How to make the shift

 Somatic therapiers such as Hakomi and Somatic Experiencing as well as body based practices such as dance, yoga and Tai Chi can help enormously.
-Also just focussing on your felt sense of your body through the day.
+Just focussing on your felt sense of your body through the day helps tremendously.
 Try to do at least one thing a day where you are more in your body or your heart than your head.
 Maybe you’ve known this in sport or in intimate moments with your partner?
 Try taking that feeling of groundedness into other activities.
 Over time you will find that your mind body and heart connection is very natural and feels like second nature.

 Personally, I have found that my experience of life used to be very mental.
 For instance, in conversation my primary focus was thinking about what was being said.
 Now I find that while of course I still think, my experience is more and more a felt sense of my connection with the other person.
 This feels like a much richer experience to me.